 Organized by type of record: individual deceased employee prior service files arranged by file number (chronologically); unnumbered individual death files arranged alphabetically by surname; individual deceased employee register arranged chronologically.

 Records typically list employee name, occupation, location, and death date.

-A preliminary inventory of Pullman employee records on microfilm is available in the library.
+A preliminary inventory of Pullman employee cards and payroll records that are on microfilm is available in the library.
 Records date from the 1880s, so this is a good source for researching those employed before 1920.

-The Railroad Retirement Board has records for workers in the railroad industry post-1936.
+The Railroad Retirement Board has retirement records for workers in the railroad industry post-1936.